robweber/robweber.github.io/_posts/2025-06-23-local_llm_rag_sync.md

 I actually got this all working pretty quickly, but the very next question was "what happens when the data changes?".
 Loading documents into the Knowledge system is a pretty manual process.
 There are built-in tools to sync with Google Drive or OneDrive but in my opinion those are pretty limited.
 I figured there had to be a better way to pipeline the data.

-Doing some digging through the documentation I found that Open WebUI has a very robust [REST API](https://docs.openwebui.com/getting-started/api-endpoints).
+Doing some digging through the documentation I found that Open WebUI has a robust [REST API](https://docs.openwebui.com/getting-started/api-endpoints).
 It includes the ability to upload files and add/remove files from the Knowledge base.

 ### Requirements